fasterthanlime/semester-project/report.md

 \input{excerpts/identity-call.c.tex}

 Similarly, when declaring variables of a generic type (inside a generic class, for example), they are allocated on the heap.
-Although the memory is eventually reclaimed by the garbage collector [^2],
+Although the memory is eventually reclaimed by the garbage collector [^2], it incurs some additional processing (housekeeping done by the garbage collector) that would not be necessary if the variable was simply allocated on the stack.

 [^2]: rock uses the Boehm garbage collector: <http://www.hpl.hp.com/personal/Hans_Boehm/gc/>

-### Conversion
+## Conversion

 When generic variables are used in a match, or explicitly cast to a non-generic type[^3], some pointer trickery is required in the generated C code.
 For example,